Frequently Asked Questions About Learning To Drive An Automatic Car

 You will normally have a warm-up lesson for an hour before the test so you can drive to the driving test centre.
 You and the instructor will be there around 10 minutes before the test time.
 You will wait the instructor in the waiting room.
 The examiner will come out and call your name.
 You will show them your provisional licence and sign the form to declare your health hasn’t changed.
 The examiner will ask you if you would like your instructor to come along on the driving test.
 You and the examiner will walk to the car.
 The examiner will ask you to read a number plate at 20m, they will also describe what will happen on the driving test.
 You will be asked one Tell Me question about the car.
 You will sit in the car.
 The examiner may bring a Sat Nav, you may need to follow it straight away or it may be switched on later in the test.
 You may be asked to follow signs or given directions.
 You can ask the examiner to repeat instructions or for clarification about the route.
 You won’t fail if you go the wrong way as long as you drive safely.
 You will be asked to do one reversing manoeuvre.
 At the end of the driving test, you will be told the result straight away and asked if you would like your instructor to listen.
 You will be given a pass certificate and the examiner will take your provisional licence.
 You will be sent an email with an explanation of your result.

-Will my instructor be in the car during my test?
+37. Will my driving instructor be in the car during my test?